How to Connect with Online Marketplaces

 Confirm support for your exact Magento version, order import, pricing rules, and target marketplaces.
 Review documentation and pricing.

-Step 2: Install the connector in staging via Composer
+Install the connector in staging via Composer

 Obtain the package name from the vendor's documentation or Magento Marketplace.
 Install and validate in a non-production environment first.